Kim Aikman

 Writer

-Her manuscript, Heartwood, was chosen by Allen & Unwin for the 2019 Publisher Introduction Program Fellowship at the Varuna Writers Centre.
-She was selected for the FAWWA Four Centres Emerging Writers’ Program 2021-2023, working with Richard Rossiter as her mentor.
-During 2023, Kim studied novel writing at the Faber Writing Academy with Carrie Tiffany, and was a fellow at the KSP Writers’ Centre.
-In 2024, she participated in the six month Granta Writing Memoir Workshop.
-As part of her postgraduate studies, Kim is currently working on her thesis: a memoir-in-essays that explores the complicated dynamic between mothers and daughters.
+In 2019, her manuscript, Heartwood, was chosen by Allen & Unwin for the Publisher Introduction Program Fellowship at the Varuna Writers Centre.
+From 2021-2023, she was a fellow of the FAWWA Four Centres Emerging Writers’ Program.
+During 2023, Kim studied novel writing at the Faber Writing Academy, and was a residential fellow at the KSP Writers’ Centre.
+In 2024, she participated in the Granta Writing Memoir Workshop over the course of six months.

-Alongside reviewing books, films, and restaurants, Kim has worked in publishing, documentary production, bookselling and, perhaps most notably, as a library assistant at the Scottish Poetry Library.
+Alongside reviewing books, films, and restaurants, Kim has worked in publishing, documentary production, bookselling, and, perhaps most notably, as a library assistant at the Scottish Poetry Library.
 For several years, she wrote a blog about motherhood and creativity.
 Her writing has appeared in The Independent, The List, Mslexia, Essence, Verandah, Westerly, Meanjin Quarterly, and Gems Zine.